 It’s estimated that we could have a nationwide shortage of more than 23,000 physicians by 2025.
 That’s unacceptable.
-In rural communities, the physician-to-patient ratio is even more stark.
-Only about 10% of physicians practice in these areas, even though almost a quarter of the population lives there.
-Compared to doctors who train in the traditional Medicare program, those trained at Teaching Health Centers are 82% more likely to practice primary care, 20% more likely to work in rural communities, and 55% more likely to work in underserved areas.
+In rural communities, the physician-to-patient ratio is especially stark.
+Only 10% of physicians practice in these areas, even though almost a quarter of the population lives there.
+Compared to doctors who train in the traditional Medicare program, those trained at Teaching Health Centers are 60% more likely to practice primary care and 30% more likely to work in rural or underserved communities.
 This legislation will work to meet the needs of rural and underserved communities through access to a new generation of primary care medical professionals.

 Teaching Health Centers (THCs) were established to address the crisis-level shortage of primary care physicians, especially in rural and medically underserved communities.
 Since then, the program has grown from 63 residents to 742 residents spread across 59 THCs in 24 states.
 THCGME residents will provide more than one million primary care medical visits in 2017 to underserved communities.
 Regardless of this substantial growth, THCGME made up less than 0.5 percent of the annual federal outlay committed for training physicians in FY2016.

 These residents are specifically training in specialties with the largest shortages nationally, including family medicine, general internal medicine, pediatrics, obstetrics and gynecology, psychiatry, and dentistry.
-Furthermore, when compared with traditional Medicare GME residents, residents who train at THCs are more likely to practice primary care (82 percent vs. 23 percent) and remain in underserved (55 percent vs. 26 percent) or rural (20 percent vs. 8 percent) communities.
+Furthermore, when compared with traditional Medicare GME residents, residents who train at THCs are 60% more likely to practice primary care and 30% more likely to work in rural or underserved communities.

 “The Teaching Health Center GME program has demonstrated that addressing the shortage of primary care physicians, especially for traditionally underserved rural and urban areas, is not only essential but also achievable.
 The leadership of Representatives McMorris Rodgers and Tsongas in sponsoring the continued funding and potential expansion of this program is a critical action in assuring the continuing training for the 742 medical residents now engaged in programs across the country and in attracting new programs to this vital initiative.
 While this Nation spends more than $15 Billion on graduate medical education annually, the THCGME program is our only opportunity to target the output of physicians by specialty and locality.
 Those of us leading THCGME programs applaud the bipartisan leadership of our Congressional representatives and are committed to continuing to build the country’s desperately needed primary care workforce.” – Neil S. Calman MD, MMS, FAAFP, President, American Association of Teaching Health Centers and President and CEP, the Institute for Family Health